ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/_review.md

         correct_answer: 3
         explanation: >
-            An allocator may choose to be strict about the parameters it accepts but the C specification at least does not require it to be.
+            An allocator may choose to be strict about the parameters it accepts but the C specification does not require it to be.
 Generally this strictness can be controlled with debugging or hardening options.

             When writing your own allocators, you get to decide how to handle